equinor/template-fastapi-react/docs/how-to/using-git.md

 * Naming conventions

 ## What to check in code reviews
-* If relevant, test the new feature manually on your local machine and try edge cases that might break the code.
 * Functionality: Does the code behave as the PR author likely intended?
 Does the code behave as users would expect?
+If relevant, test the new feature manually on your local machine and try edge cases that might break the code.
 * Software design: Is the code well-designed and fitted to the surrounding architecture?
 * Complexity: Would another developer be able to easily understand and use the code?
 * Tests: Does the PR have correct and well-designed automated tests?